Skip to main content

 • Pass baseUrl / base_url only when using a self-hosted or staging endpoint.

-Debug with Debug mode: enable LEMMA_DEBUG=true and run the smoke test again.
+Debug with Debug mode: enable LEMMA_DEBUG=1 and run the smoke test again.
 If you do not see SDK logs, the traced code path is not running in that process.
 If you see an ingest failure, check the status code, credentials, project ID, and baseUrl.

 Every span appears as a separate trace